oddbird/oddleventy/content/blog/2022/zero-units.md

   and list contents indented.

-There are various ways we could handle that indent/outdent logic (and container queries might be useful here).
+There are various ways we could handle that indent/outdent logic (and container queries could be useful).
-On my personal site re-design,
+For my site,
-I decided to add an `--outdent` CSS custom property on all typesetting containers.
+I decided to set up an `--outdent` custom property on typesetting containers.
 The `--outdent` variable conveys if/when and how much margin is available for content.